 This Policy document details what our business does, and when, to meet our AML/CTF obligations.
 It doesn't restate these obligations.
 Instead, it outlines the practical framework we use to meet them.

-There are 3 parts to this Policy document:
+There are 3 parts to this Policy:

 Part 1: Personnel